franc136/2022_Cyclistic_Case_Study/README.md

 #### Average Ride Time

 I next looked at how long each of the member groups was averaging their respective ride durations.
-Despite member riders taking more rides, I found that casual riders were taking much longer rides, which were almost twice as long as member riders.
+Despite member riders taking more rides, I found that casual riders were taking much longer rides, which were averaging almost twice as long as member riders.

 ![Average Ride in Min](/Viz/Avg_ride_min.png)